christianezeani/panthera-jekyll/en/Achievement.md

 ---

 #### 2018-2020
-* I graduated with a first class computer science banchelor degree, GPA = 3.3/4.0.
+* I graduated with a first class computer science banchelor degree, GPA = 3.3/4.0, from University of Engineering and Technology - Vietnam National University (UET - VNU).
 * Starting from my internship, I have been refactoring and developing a web tool helps editors to edit Japanese-Vietnamese bilingual sentences or words.
 Thanks to this tool, editors work very efficiently.
 Moreover, I corporate with other students who are in the role of editors to enhance the tool.
 I also extracted meaningful information of projects by using it.
 Afterward, I analyze the data using google spreadsheets to decide what have to do next to improve the working performance.
 The more details about the tool are in the following links.
     * [Link to web tool](http://ngulieu.dichmay.vn:8888/){:target="_blank"}
     * [Link to internship report - guidance to web tool](https://drive.google.com/file/d/1pcfHZEsMSg7HKkSC_BkELBJZeas5uZoi/view?usp=sharing){:target="_blank"}